 It must be the same person every time.

 From Monday 13 September people who are vaccinated can do more things.

-You must stay within 5km from home.
+You must meet inside your LGA or within 5 kilometres from home.

 See more Easy Read information with the latest rules for all of Greater Sydney and NSW